datacarpentry/wrangling-genomics/episodes/00-quality-control.md

 ---
 title: "Assessing Read Quality"
-teaching: 0
+teaching: 25
-exercises: 0
+exercises: 15
 questions:
-- "Is my data good enough?"
+- "How can I describe the quality of my data?"
 objectives:
-- "Describe how the FASTQ format encodes quality."
+- "Explain how a FASTQ file encodes per-base quality scores."
-- "Evaluate a FastQC report."
+- "Interpret a FastQC plot summarizing per-base quality across all reads."
+- "Use `for` loops to automate operations on multiple files."
 keypoints:
-- "First key point."
+- "Quality encodings vary across sequencing platforms."
+- "`for` loops let you perform the same set of operations on multiple files with a single command."
 ---

 # Bioinformatics workflows